Newlevel462/PDF-to-TXT/README.md

 # PDFtoTXT
-Convert low quality PDFs to TXT filesin Python, then scan the files to check for keywords
+Convert low quality PDFs to TXT files in Python, then scan the files to check for keywords